scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Thanks to threading composability, it can accelerate programs by avoiding inefficient thread allocation as discussed above.

 The TBB module implements :code:`Pool` class with the standard Python interface using Intel |R| TBB which can be used to replace Python's :code:`ThreadPool`.
+Python allows to dynamically replace any object (e.g. class or function) at runtime (*monkey patching*).
-[TODO:eleborate on what is Mokey-patching] Thanks to the monkey-patching technique implemented in class :code:`Monkey`, no source code change is needed in order to enable single thread pool across different Python modules.
+Thanks to this technique implemented in class :code:`Monkey`, no source code change is needed in order to enable single thread pool across different Python modules.
 It also enables the TBB-based threading layer for Intel |R| MKL which automatically enables composable parallelism [ParUniv]_ for Numpy and Scipy calls.

 ..
 [ParUniv] Vipin Kumar E.K. *A Tale of Two High-Performance Libraries*,